 The need for standardization of Know Your Customer (KYC) policies and procedures for the banking community is becoming increasingly important for banks and their customers, and the South African banking community is taking action.

-July 2016 marked the launch of Thomson Reuters Org ID KYC managed service in Africa in which three South African banks (Barclays Africa, Rand Merchant Bank and Standard Bank of South Africa) partnered with Thomson Reuters to design and launch the South African KYC managed service.
+July 2016 marked the launch of Thomson Reuters KYC as a Service in Africa in which three South African banks (Barclays Africa, Rand Merchant Bank and Standard Bank of South Africa) partnered with Thomson Reuters to design and launch the South African KYC managed service.

 The partnership defines a standard set of requirements supported by a standard process that enables banks and their customers to execute their responsibilities in a more efficient, compliant and cost effective manner.